armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-0-6-11.md

 ## Improvements

-Improved how the Agent service is updated when a code change occurs.
+Improved how the Armory Agent service is updated when a code change occurs.
 This is a backend infrastructure change for Armory and does not affect users.